dsloyer/ez-kubeadm/README.md

      In Windows, these changes are applied to the native Windows hosts file -- not /etc/hosts in bash.
      The native Windows hosts file can be found at C:\Windows\system32\drivers\etc\hosts.

-## WSL Notes (running these scripts on Windows 10's Linux environment):
+## WSL Notes

 My development and testing were initially performed on Ubuntu 18 (Bionic).
 I later ported it to Windows 10's WSL Ubuntu (bash) environment.

-There were serveral changes required to get things working on WSL -- some in the Vagrantfiles, some in the Windows environment.
+Porting the project to Windows 10 WSL Ubundu, several changes were required to get things working -- some in the Vagrantfiles, some in the Windows environment.
 Thankfully, the required file changes for WSL are compatible with native Ubuntu, so we don't need any Windows-specific files.

 I've tried to capture all necessary steps here.
 I suggest reviewing: https://www.vagrantup.com/docs/other/wsl.html.